tmhabte/HS-2025-bindcopoly/README.md

 This repository contains the code used to generate the results and figures for the paper:

-Leveraging inhomogeneous binding of incompatible constituents for adaptive copolymer self-assembly, Soft Matter, 2025,21, 9018-9024
+Leveraging inhomogeneous binding of incompatible constituents for adaptive copolymer self-assembly, Thomas Habte and Andrew Spakowitz, Soft Matter, 2025,21, 9018-9024

 The code implements an RPA analytical framework for computing polymer binding states, evaluating vertex functions, and performing large-scale parameter sweeps to generate phase diagrams.